erickbytes/lofipython/content/blog/adding-city-name-autocomplete-to-a-django-form-with-jquery-+-ajax.rst

 by Abdulla Fajal.
 I needed to make a few changes to the code to get things to work.
 I also expanded the example to show how I created the Django model and imported cities data.
-In this post, I'll show how you can use AJAX and `jQuery Autocomplete <https://jqueryui.com/autocomplete/>`__ with a Django Model to create a form with city auto-completion.
+In this post, I'll show how you can use AJAX and `jQuery Autocomplete <https://jqueryui.com/autocomplete/>`__ with a Django model to create a form with city auto-completion.

 **Add a Model to models.py**